carpenter-singh-lab/2022_Haghighi_NatureMethods/README.md

 </details>

-## Preprocessed publicly available Profiles
+## Preprocessed publicly available profiles
 Preprocessed profiles (~9.5GB) are available on a S3 bucket.
 They can be downloaded at no cost and no need for registration of any sort, using the command: